exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 to Kafka brokers from clients (producers and consumers) using either SSL or SASL.
 Currently, Exasol Kafka connector supports **SSL**.

-In order to use the secure connections to Kafka cluster from the UDF, you need to upload the consumer Truststore and Keystore files to Exasol BucketFS bucket so that we can access them when running the Kafka import UDF.
+In order to use the secure connections to the Kafka cluster from the UDF, you need to upload the consumer Truststore and Keystore files to the Exasol BucketFS bucket so that we can access them when running the Kafka import UDF.

 Upload the consumer Java Keystore format (JKS) files: